dimispapa/crag-leader/README.md

 - Worker architecture using Heroku worker dynos
 - Batch processing for optimized performance
 - Scrape reason tracking to monitor update sources (automated vs. manual)
+- New "Hardest Sends" scoring category focusing on top 5 hardest problems with double points for flashes

 #### Changed
 - Migrated from Playwright to Selenium for better Heroku compatibility